 l.
 How we may use your personal information

-UCAS is committed to protecting your privacy by making sure that your personal information is held securely.
 We limit access to the personal information contained within your application to educational establishments who participate in UCAS’ admissions schemes and certain organisations who have statutory or regulatory responsibilities.

 When you submit an application, UCAS may use your personal information for the following purposes: